tumic0/QtPBFImagePlugin/README.md

 Standard Mapbox GL Styles are used for styling the maps.
 Most relevant style features used by [Maputnik](https://maputnik.github.io/editor) are supported.
-A default fallback style (OSM-Liberty) for OpenMapTiles is part of the plugin.
+A set of default styles for the OpenMapTiles, Mapbox, Tilezen, Esri and Versatiles tile shemes is part of the plugin.

-The tile size is (since version 2.0 of the plugin) 512px to fit the styles and available data (OpenMapTiles, Mapbox tiles).
+The default tile size is 512px.

 ## Usage
 Due to a major design flaw in the Mapbox vector tiles specification - the zoom